jpoehnelt/blog/src/posts/apps-script-async-await.md

 }
 ```

 This leads to an interesting discovery, the entry function can be `async` and the `await` keyword can be used.
-But can I use a top level await?
+But can I use a top-level await?

 ```javascript
 const promise = new Promise((resolve, reject) => {